Thermally activated delayed fluorescence polymers with well-defined structures to explore structure–performance correlation

 Abstract

-Thermally activated delayed fluorescence (TADF) polymers are the ideal emission layers for solution-processed organic lightemitting diodes (OLEDs).
-However, most existing TADF polymers are characterized by random copolymer architectures, formed by means of multi-monomer copolymerization.
-The irregular distribution of TADF chromophore may lead to ambiguous structure-performance correlation and substantial challenge in achieving device stability.
-Herein, a series of structurally well-defined TADF polymers PyCzABP have been successfully synthesized by alternating copolymerization between TADF-based bromide monomers and oligomeric carbazole units, where y value represents the number of carbazole ring.
+Thermally activated delayed fluorescence (TADF) polymers are the ideal emission layers for solution-processed organic light-emitting diodes (OLEDs).
+However, most existing TADF polymers are characterized by random copolymer architectures, formed via multi-monomer copolymerization.
+The irregular distribution of the TADF chromophore may lead to ambiguous structure–performance correlation and represents a substantial challenge in achieving device stability.
+Herein, a series of structurally well-defined TADF polymers, PyCzABP, were successfully synthesized by alternating copolymerization of TADF-based bromide monomers and oligomeric carbazole units, where y represents the number of carbazole rings.
 Accordingly, TADF units are spatially separated by the oligomeric carbazole segment from P1CzABP to P5CzABP.
-As increasing y from 1 to 5, the photoluminescence quantum yields of the polymers gradually enhance from 62% to 89% with an almost identical emissive wavelength at 543 nm except for P1CzABP.
-Moreover, the non-doped and solution-processed OLED with P5CzABP achieves a maximum external quantum efficiency of 19.7% with a turn-on voltage of 2.5 V, which is superior to the random polymers with the similar TADF units.
+Upon increasing y from 1 to 5, the photoluminescence quantum yields of the polymers gradually increase from 62% to 89% with an almost identical emissive wavelength of 543 nm except for P1CzABP.
+Moreover, the non-doped and solution-processed OLED with P5CzABP achieves a maximum external quantum efficiency of 19.7% and a turn-on voltage of 2.5 V, which are superior to those of random polymers with similar TADF units.

 Supplementary files